Contexter/FountainAI/OpenAPI Driven Development/FountainAI Documentation_ Meta Prompt for Incremental Milestone-Based Project Development and Final Implementation.md

 ├── Tests/
 └── README.md
 ```

-_Note: At each milestone, this tree view is updated to reflect the current state of implementation, showing incremental progress until the full implementation is complete._
+*Note: At each milestone, this tree view is updated to reflect the current state of implementation, showing incremental progress until the full implementation is complete.*

 ---

 ## **Conclusion**

 This meta prompt ensures a **modular, test-driven, and scalable design** for a Swift Vapor application.
 Each milestone progressively builds functionality while verifying compliance with the **OpenAPI contract**.
-Use this framework as a guide for building extensible API-driven applications.
+Use this framework as a guide for building extensible API-driven applications with a **hybrid approach** that blends **automation** and **manual programming flexibility**.